karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 Before we look at anything else, your tests need to be fast.
 This might seem like an odd thing to start with, but slow tests are nearly worthless.
 The best way we have to identify brittle tests, is to run our tests often as we make changes.
 It's generally a sign that something's wrong when small changes break a lot of tests.
 When you only run your tests after making large/numerous changes, it becomes harder to tell whether a test is brittle or not.
 Running our tests often is paramount to identifying and resolving brittle tests.
 Having quick tests is paramount to running them often.

-I don't have any hard rules on how often you should run your tests, or how long your tests will take.
+I don't have any hard rules on how often you should run your tests, or how long your tests should take to run.
 I can tell you that there's a direct relation between the two - the quicker your tests, the more likely you are to run them often.
 I can also tell you that a test that takes a second is a long test.

 You might have a group of tests that run noticeably slower.
-Integration test and UI test are common culprits.
+Integration tests and UI tests are common culprits.
 It can be useful to separate these from your faster unit tests so that each group can be run independently.
 However, even in these cases, work should be done to improve the speed - headless UI testing with [Zombie](http://zombie.labnotes.org/) or [Capybara](https://github.com/jnicklas/capybara) as well as testing against in-memory databases like [SQLite](http://www.sqlite.org/) can have significant advantages.

+(Traditional UI testing requires that you load the GUI and simulate user actions.
+For example, many websites make use [Selenium](http://seleniumhq.org/) to drive this simulation through a real browser.
+While such testing can be very realistic, it also tends to be slow.
+Headless testing on the other hand does UI testing without loading the actual GUI client.
+For websites, headless frameworks let you test against the rendered HTML, say by asserting that a button with an `id` of `login` exists and clicking it logs the user in.
+All of this can happen without ever loading an actual browser.
+These tests tend to be much faster and in my opinion are always worth the tradeoff in less realism.
+To be honest, testing with tools such as Selenium feels to me like you are testing the browser more than your own code.
+Of course, given the current state of web browsers, that isn't always a bad thing.)

 ### Tests should be focused ###

 If you don't want to spend all your time maintaining your tests, you'll want to make sure that each one verifies a specific behavior.
 In chapter 4 we saw how our small `passwordIsValid` method was covered by four distinct tests.
-This doesn't only make our code easier to read and write, but it also helps us quickly resolve a broken test and move on.
+This not only makes our code easier to read and write, but it also helps us quickly resolve a broken test and move on.
 Small and focused tests take seconds to fix.

 You'll often write a test and assert something, only to be tempted to assert something else.
 You'll think to yourself *Well, I've set this all up and everything, what's the harm in checking this one other thing?*.
-The harm is that your test can now break for two separate reasons which aren't really connected.
+The harm is that your test can now break for two completely different reasons.
 That doesn't mean you should only have one `Assert`, but you do need to be careful about asserting too much.

 I have a quick way to tell whether a test is doing too much: when I name the test, am I tempted to use the word *and* or *or*?
 If we combined two of our tests from chapter 4 into a single one, such as: